dcunited001/dcunited001.github.io/_posts/2017-10-13-speed-of-thought-social-physics.md

 metric *could provide a kind of digital signature*.
 It's design would diverge from traditional digital signature methods and would likely only serve to identify the nature and type of a program.

-- need to review the concepts here:
-  - conformation space are the probabilities of seeing particular conformations of molecules, which AFAIK is not concerned with the orientation of molecules (at least not the probability distribution of conformations)
-  - configuration space has more to do with valid and realistic arrangements of molecule types throughout a system.

 #### Does This Go Gamestate Look Random?
 Is Any Gamestate Random?